julzaza/wildwitchherbs/_posts/2025-07-01-witchy-herbalism-101.md

 ## Why Witchy Herbalism Was Taken Seriously

 **Herbs are tools.
 Like knives or fire**.
 They can heal or hurt.
 They carry specific properties, histories, and uses that go beyond fairy tales.
-Learning about them means respecting their power—and knowing how to work with them safely and effectively.
+Learning about them means respecting their power and knowing how to work with them safely and effectively.

-In folk traditions herbs were **forces** — capable of healing wounds, ending pregnancies, breaking fevers, calling dreams, or bringing death.
+In folk traditions herbs were **forces** capable of healing wounds, ending pregnancies, breaking fevers, calling dreams, or bringing death.

 This is why herbalists were respected and feared in equal measure.